 For most, there was a very real sense of optimism and exuberance reflected in everything from large car tailfins, to a new, youth-led music movement known as rock and roll.
 For others, a sense of hope for a better future began to take root with the passage of the Civil Rights Act of 1957 along with the courage displayed by the Little Rock Nine in challenging then-prevalent school segregation.

-In year of troubles and triumphs on Earth itself, people around the world gazed towards the night sky in October of this year to catch a glimpse of Sputnik.
+In October of 1957, people around the world gazed towards the night sky to catch a glimpse of Sputnik.
 This tiny satellite was the first man-made object to orbit Earth and served as the inspiration for generations of scientists, engineers, and thinkers of all sorts.
-Few people in 1957 would have guessed that just twelve short years later, humans would set foot on the moon as a result of an unparalleled period of aggressive scientific discovery provoked by this miniscule Soviet spacecraft.
+Few people in 1957 would have guessed that just twelve short years later, humans would set foot on the moon as a result of an unparalleled period of aggressive scientific discovery provoked by this minuscule Soviet spacecraft.

 For fans of film and stage, 1957 is also a vital year for actors and actresses.
 Legendary actor Daniel Day-Lewis was born in London that year.
 Fans of Coen Brothers films may be surprised to learn that Frances McDormand, John Turturro, and Steve Buscemi all share 1957 as the year of their births.
 Television personality Steve Harvey and his infectious smile also came into the world this year along with legendary The Simpsons voice actors Dan Castellaneta (Homer) and Nancy Cartwright (Bart).

 1957 was indeed a watershed year.
 A changing culture, led primarily by youth who were shaped by post-war prosperity, was opening up promising and exciting new means of self-expression and self-determination to millions of people who, a generation prior, may not have had such opportunity.